pankajtandon/technoChord/_posts/2017-03-18-graph-vs-relational.md

 Please [download](https://neo4j.com/download/) and [install](https://neo4j.com/docs/operations-manual/current/installation/)
 neo4j (Should take ~ 5 mins!)

-Then experiment with the sample movie db (1 hour max)
+Then experiment with the sample movie db (should take no more than an hour max)

 Then, in your browser at localhost:7474, copy and paste this into your command window and execute it.